rjray/notebook/writing/clojure-tsp.md

-This situation was a simpler one than the typical application of Bellman-Ford: there are no negative edges, the graph is fully-connected, and the edges are not directed (the weight of edge *(A, B)* is the same as that of *(B, A)*).
+This situation was a simpler one than the typical application of Bellman-Ford: there are no negative edges, the graph is fully-connected, and the edges are not directed (the weight of edge $(A, B)$ is the same as that of $(B, A)$).
 These conditions also applied to the assignment problem in the Coursera class.

 The basic gist of the algorithm, as applied to TSP, is:

-1. Choose a vertex *v* as the starting point.
-In the original code, vertices are numbered from 1 to *n*, so for the sake of easier looping the first vertex (1) is chosen.
+1. Choose a vertex $v$ as the starting point.
+In the original code, vertices are numbered from 1 to $n$, so for the sake of easier looping the first vertex (1) is chosen.
-2. Use DP/Bellman-Ford to find the shortest paths rooted at *v*.
-There will be *n-1* different candidate paths.
+2. Use DP/Bellman-Ford to find the shortest paths rooted at $v$.
+There will be
+   $n-1$ different candidate paths.
-3. Over the paths from the previous step, find the shortest path that includes a return segment back to *v*.
+3. Over the paths from the previous step, find the shortest path that includes a return segment back to $v$.

-In this case, it should have been enough to take the lowest-score (shortest) path while skipping the "return segment back to *v*" step.
+In this case, it should have been enough to take the lowest-score (shortest) path while skipping the "return segment back to $v$" step.
 Such was not part of the puzzle.
 This is what I had done, but it had given the wrong answer.

 (There will be more detail here, filled in at a later point.)